Kiruna Tours Arctic Header

 Yes.
 A day trip from Kiruna to Abisko is one of the best short excursions in Swedish Lapland when planned realistically.
 The train is scenic, the park is accessible and the landscape feels very different from Kiruna.

-The best version is simple and seasonal: short walks and viewpoints in summer, careful low-risk routes in winter, and an overnight stay if the Northern Lights are the main goal.
+The best version is simple and seasonal: short walks in summer, careful low-risk routes in winter, and an overnight stay if the Northern Lights are the main goal.

 Sources and Further Reading